 Physics provides a versatile background that can lead to many diverse careers.
 About half go to graduate school in physics or a related field, and about half go on to industries of many types.
-Detailed profiles of a selected few follow below.
+A nationwide list of employers who have recently hired physics majors with bachelors degrees may be found on the American Institute of Physics site.
+Detailed profiles of a selected few of our recent graduates follow below.
 A sampling of current positions held by recent graduates can be found at this link.

 Ben Abrams ’08 graduated from Lafayette College Summa Cum Laude with an A.B. in Physics.
 As an undergraduate, he also completed the pre-med curriculum, conducted independent study research with Prof. Antanaitis, co-founded the Student Movement Against Cancer, and was inducted into the national physics honor society Sigma Pi Sigma.
 After a year conducting research with Dr. Burkhart in the Dept. of Physics at the University of Colorado at Colorado Springs and with Dr. Subudhi of the Altitude Research Center of the University of Colorado School of Medicine, Ben enrolled in the Georgetown University School of Medicine, from which he earned his M.D. in 2013.
 While in medical school, he co-founded and co-directed the DC YES Youth Sports Physicals and received a number of awards.
 After an internship at Exampla Saint Joseph Hospital in Denver, he completed a residency in Anesthesiology at the University of Colorado School of Medicine and also served as Chief Resident.
 He was awarded a fellowship in Cardiothoracic Anesthesiology at University of Colorado for 2017-2018.
 He anticipates that his background in physics will be very helpful in interpreting the echocardiographs that his work will entail.